Electronic Refill Requests

 Note: A similar display is also available in Rx Manager.
 However, that display only shows pending refill requests for the active patient chart at the time the Rx Manager is open, see: Rx Manager: Refill Requests.

-The Patient Information is the information passed to SOAPware from the pharmacy.
+The second area, horizontally, is the Patient Information passed to SOAPware from the pharmacy.
 When there is a match to a SOAPware chart (automatic or manual) the background is white.
 Red indicates the patient information from the pharmacy has not yet been matched to a specific SOAPware chart.

-The third column contains the requested mediation information and response and is largely made up of the actual medication-prescription details sent from the pharmacy.
-The bottom row provides the ability to Approve/Deny and to define the total number of dispensings approved.
+The third area is the Description, and is largely made up of the actual medication-prescription details sent from the pharmacy.
+The bottom row provides the ability to Approve/Deny, define # of refills and provides an option to send a typed, free-text comment back to the pharmacy.

 Refill Requests Buttons - Actions